 Several Hope College residence halls will be open to children trick-or-treating on Halloween during the college's "Safe Halloween" event.

-A total of eight residence halls will be open to young trick-or-treaters on Saturday, Oct.
-31, from 6 p.m. to 7 p.m.
+A total of six residence halls will be open to young trick-or-treaters on Saturday, Oct.
+30, from 6 to 7 p.m.
 Children 12 and under from the community are invited to visit and admission is free, although they are asked to wear a costume and must be accompanied by an adult.

-To participate, children must obtain a special Hope identifier at an information tent during the event's hours on the lawn in front of the DeWitt Center on Columbia Avenue at 12th Street.
-If there is inclement weather, the location will be changed to inside the DeWitt Center on the first-floor lounge.
-In addition, the Dance Marathon student organization will be selling cider and hot chocolate at the tent to help raise funds for Helen DeVos Children's Hospital.
+To participate, children must obtain a special Hope identifier at an information tent during the event on the lawn in front of the DeWitt Center on Columbia Avenue at 12th Street.
+If there is inclement weather, the location will be changed to inside the DeWitt Center in the first-floor lounge.

 ° Cook Hall is located on 10th Street between College and Columbia avenues.